alex-h-stone/spring-boot-microservice-reference/README.md

 ---

-#### OpenAPI contract driven development
+#### OpenAPI/Swagger code generation

-See `build.gradle` for an example of using OpenAPI schemas (`pet-store-api.yaml` and `animal-vaccination-api.yaml`) to generate model classes and the Java interfaces for the APIs.
+See the `build.gradle` for an example of using OpenAPI schemas (`pet-store-api.yaml` and `animal-vaccination-api.yaml`) to generate model classes and the Java interfaces for the APIs.
-By having a controller implement the Java interface for the API, when the OpenAPI schema is updated some breaking changes will result in a compile time error.
+By having a controller implement the Java interface derived from the API, when the schema is updated some breaking changes will be caught as compile time errors.

 To generate all OpenAPI Java classes and interfaces:
 `./gradlew generateAllOpenAPI`

+To generate the Pet Store API classes and interfaces:
+`./gradlew generatePetStoreClasses`

+To generate the external Animal Vaccination API classes and interfaces:
+`./gradlew generateExternalAnimalVaccinationClasses`

 ---